Code-Institute-Submissions/acme-events/README.md

 Events also feature a capacity variable, although this is not currently in use within the site but could be readily developed as a future feature.
 Likewise, an end_date variable exists which would be integrated into the site's logic to accomodate multi-day events, however, this would also be a future feature and is not currently in use within the site.

+### Online Transactions
+The other core component of the site is its ability to act as an e-commerce platform, allowing users to make the leap from browsing to purchasing with relative ease and at the moment of peak interest in the event(s) in question.

+Bookings can be make for one or more events, and customers can book for one or more persons (ie. multiple tickets).
+Payments are processed by Stripe through the integrated payment form.
+This naturally requires the site owner to have a Stripe account, and naturally, a small percentage of the transaction will be paid over to Stripe in the form of fees.
+This is all handled automatically and Stripe issues invoices and suitable tax documents for business owners at regular intervals, making the administration burden of e-commerce in this form reasonably low and the costs always significanly lower than the revenue gained.

 ### Additional Features
 In addition, the site uses custom 404 and 500 handlers to present the user with a UI in keeping with the rest of the site (avoiding causing undue alarm or disorientation) and a link to return 'Home', ie. the site's landing page.